To Improve Education: Government Should Focus more on School Teachers, not just University Lecturers

 Pattern of teaching

-Some high school teachers integrate some of the new structure and methodology of the intermediate school model.
+Some basic school teachers integrate some of the new structure and methodology of the intermediate school model.
 Although some have found the concepts of cooperative learning and alternative valuations too difficult to implement in a system that has as its quota of success high scores during college admissions.
 Many university faculties have been linked with high school teachers in the development of advanced-placement courses and preparation for gifted and talented programs, where it is recognized that the teacher’s content knowledge is essential.
 But in the real case, content understanding is indispensable for all teachers.

 Secondary school teaching varies in ways but there are common approaches that explain from state to state.
 Children from different ethos don’t differ in common developmentally.
 The government, therefore, need to understand some basics before taking a leap so they don’t feel grudgingly pressurized.